Generalised Umbral Moonshine: Background

 In this section we provide the relevant background for generalised umbral moonshine by reviewing the theories of generalised monstrous moonshine and umbral moonshine.
 We also review the basic properties of the deformed Drinfel'd double of a finite group and its representation theory.

-\subsection{Generalised Monstrous Moonshine}
+\subsection{Generalised monstrous moonshine}

 The monster (or the Fischer--Griess monster) group $\mathbb M$ is the largest sporadic group.
-Monstrous moonshine connects the representation theory of the monster group and certain distinguished modular functions, namely the Hauptmoduls for genus zero subgroups of $\operatorname{PSL}_2(\RR)$\footnote{A discrete subgroup $\Gamma\subset\operatorname{PSL}_2(\RR)$ is said to be genus zero if its fundamental domain on the upper-half plane, when suitabley compactified, is a genus zero Riemann surface.
-A function is said to be a Hauptmodul for $\G$ if it is an isomorphism from the compactified fundamental domain to the Riemann sphere. }.
-In particular, the Fourier coefficients of the modular $J$-invariant are equated with the dimensions of the homogeneous components of a distinguished infinite-dimensional $\ZZ$-graded module for the monster group.
+Monstrous moonshine connects the representation theory of the monster group and certain distinguished modular functions, namely the Hauptmoduls for genus zero subgroups of $\operatorname{PSL}_2(\RR)$.\footnote{A discrete subgroup $\Gamma\subset\operatorname{PSL}_2(\RR)$ is said to be genus zero if its fundamental domain on the upper-half plane, when suitabley compactified, is a genus zero Riemann surface.
+A function is said to be a Hauptmodul for $\G$ if it is an isomorphism from the compactified fundamental domain to the Riemann sphere.} In particular, the Fourier coefficients of the modular $J$-invariant are equated with the dimensions of the homogeneous components of a distinguished infinite-dimensional $\ZZ$-graded module for the monster group.
 This module was constructed (conjecturally) by Frenkel, Lepowsky, and Meurman \cite{FLMPNAS,FLMBerk}.
-This module possesses the structure of a VOA and is later proven by Borcherds the be the monstrous module\cite{borcherds_monstrous}.
+It possesses the structure of a VOA and is later proven by Borcherds to be the monstrous module~\cite{borcherds_monstrous}.
 In this way, the $q$-powers of the $J$-invariant acquire the interpretation as the $L_0$-eigenvalues of the states in the corresponding chiral conformal field theory shifted by $-1$.
 Here $-1=-c/24$, where $c$ is the central charge of the Virasoro algebra.
-More precisely, if we label by $V^\natural = \oplus_{n\geq -1}V^\natural_n$ the Hilbert space of quantum states of the monstrous chiral conformal field theory, we have \be \Tr_{V^\natural} q^{L_0-c/24} : = \sum_{n\geq -1} q^n {\rm dim}V^\natural_n = J(\t) =q^{-1} + 196884 \, q+ 21493760 \, q^2 + \dots, \ee where $q:= e^{2\pi i \t}$.
-More generally, for any $g\in \mathbb M$ the corresponding twined partition function, given by $ \Tr_{V^\natural} gq^{L_0-c/24} $, coincides with the Hauptmodul $J_g(\t)= q^{-1}+O(q)$ of a genus zero subgroup $\G_g$ of ${\rm PSL}_2(\RR)$.
+More precisely, if we label by $V^\natural = \oplus_{n\geq -1}V^\natural_n$ the Hilbert space of quantum states of the monstrous chiral conformal field theory, we have